Peeples is a long-term child abuse survivor who ended up in foster care. Her goal is to inform others about foster care and social issues.

-Reasons to be a Foster Parent to a Teen Foster Child
+10 Reasons to Be a Foster Parent to a Teen

-So here are some reasons to take in foster teens.
+So here are ten great reasons to foster a teen.

 1. You may become the only family they have.

-Can you imagine aging out of the foster system with no one.
-Not having any family to guide you into early adulthood or if you do have family they may not be very productive or even care about your well being anymore?
-Wouldn't it be awesome to watch a teen:
+Can you imagine aging out of the foster system completely alone?
+Without family to guide you into early adulthood (or, if you do have relatives, ones that can't or don't care about your well-being)?
+Wouldn't it be awesome to watch a teen. . .

 2. You may be able to make that hard time a little easier.

-Foster care is not fun.
-It's hard and mentally exhausting not knowing how long you will be in that placement, how long before you get to go home if ever, if your foster parent will treat you like a person or just another number coming through their home.
+Being in foster care is not fun.
+It's hard and mentally exhausting not knowing how long a placement will last, how long before you'll get to go home (if ever), and if a foster parent will treat you like a human being.

-Be that home that they remember not because it was stressful or hard, but because it was awesome or at least the home that made all that negative just a bit easier to handle.
+Be the home that they remember not because it was stressful or hard, but because it was awesome. . . or at least a home that made their hard time just a bit easier.

-3. You may be able to show them what a real home is supposed to be like.
+3. You may be able to show them what a good, supportive home might look like.

-Most children in foster care have not experienced what a real home is suppose to be like.
-The average foster child is not use to cooking with mom, eating at the dinner table, having a scheduled time to do homework, or even the basics like seeing parents.
-So you can give them a glimpse of what a home is suppose to be like.
-You can provide dinners at a table.
-You can offer up some time cooking in the kitchen.
-Just normal!
+Most children in foster care have not experienced a great home life.
+The average foster child is not used to cooking with mom, eating at a dinner table, having a scheduled time to do homework, or even basics like having caring adults around.
+So you can give them a glimpse of what a comfortable, supportive home is supposed to look like.

-4. You may be able to teach them how not to run when they get scared.
+4. You may be able to teach them not to run away when they get scared.

-Many foster children are "runners", and I don't mean track!
-It's easier to run before things get bad than it is to be hurt or rejected by yet another foster home or situation.
+Many foster children are "runners," and I don't mean track!
+It's easier to run before things get too bad than it is to be hurt or rejected by yet another foster home or situation.

-By providing a glimpse at a "normal" life you can help them see that they don't need to run.
-Being a foster parent to a teen gives you a chance to redirect that fear into something more productive than running.
-You can help them learn new coping mechanisms so that when they grow up they don't continue making the mistake of running every time they are afraid of being hurt or scared.
+By providing a comfortable, supportive situation, you can help them see that they might not have to run.
+Being a foster parent to a teen gives you a chance to redirect that fear into something more productive.
+You can help them learn new coping mechanisms so that when they grow up, they won't continue making the mistake of running every time they are afraid of being hurt or scared.

 5. You may be able to show them what is important in life.

-- Figuring out a career, education, and all those other important things we all have to sort out.
+- figuring out a career, getting an education, and all those other important things we all have to sort out.

-Most foster teens have no idea about any of this because the system does not prepare foster youth for adult hood.
+Most foster teens have no idea about any of this because the system does not prepare them for adulthood.

 It's such a cruel comparison, but I once heard teen foster children compared to senior dogs in the shelter.
-Those are the ones most don't want, but if you take them in and keep them till their end they will forever be grateful.
+Those are the ones most don't want, but if you take them in and keep them they age out of the system, they will forever be grateful.

 While the comparison is a bit cruel, it's true.
-Being a last stop can be the saving grace.
-You can be the memorable last stop to make all the other stops before it worth it.
+Being the last stop can be the saving grace.
+You can be the memorable last stop, making all the other stops before it worthwhile.